Young overweight veteran taking a break while jogging

 In addition to dietary and lifestyle changes, veterans may seek medical assistance to treat their obesity caused by service-related injuries.
 Before opting for invasive procedures like gastric bypass surgery, providers will often recommend medications.

 Recently, GLP-1 receptor agonist drugs like Ozempic have become a popular way to induce weight loss.
 However, veterans should be cautious about using these medications.
-There are growing concerns that using drugs like Ozempic increases the risk of stomach paralysis and other digestive problems.

 How can an eating disorder lead a veteran to develop obesity?